 Parents then asked me if I could help their children begin riding.
 They persuaded me to set up Shetland Pony Club so that more children could enjoy learning to ride.

-That was nine years ago, and since then my 17 Shetland ponies have helped over 6,000 children start riding and enjoying the magic of ponies in the English countryside.
+That was ten years ago, and since then our 21 Shetland ponies have helped over 12,000 children start riding and enjoying the magic of ponies in the English countryside.
 And, it’s all because their parents recognised the benefits that pony riding can bring to their children and like me, have overcome their reluctance to start.

 Parents from all over the world ask me questions about the best way to get started with ponies, without breaking the bank and with less mud, sweat, tears and fears.
-They asked me to create a parent’s guide to give you pointers about where to start.
+They asked me to create a parent’s guide to give ideas about where to start.